Who can apply?

 IIC teams typically include a Project Lead (a former Project Associate), Project Associates with various levels of professional and academic experience, an Engagement Manager, and partners from the host organization.
 During training, teams complete team building exercises that help them build the structure of their own team.

 No. Project Associates who excel and enjoy the work throughout the first year may be invited to participate in a second year of the Fellowship either staying involved with the same project or moving to a new project.
 Additionally, after two years of the Fellowship, additional professional development opportunities within the IIC may be available.

 Where do IIC teams live in India?

 This varies each year and by project.
-The 2016-2017 IIC teams are based in New Delhi, Jaipur, Hyderabad, and Bangalore.
+The 2017-2018 IIC teams were based in New Delhi, Jaipur, Hyderabad, Bangalore, Mumbai, and Kovvur.
 Teams will travel throughout India as required by their projects.

 Would any part of the program be based at the University of Chicago or anywhere else in the USA?
-Or, would the entire program be based in India or Brazil?
+Or, would the entire program be based in India?

 Do Project Associates receive vacation time?

 Project Associates are allotted 14 vacation days and 12 sick days.
 Project Associates will also have the three Indian national public holidays off (Independence Day, Mahatma Gandhi’s birthday, and Republic Day) and any other days when your host organization is closed.
 We encourage Project Associates to wait until November to take vacation days, as the first three months are critical to the success of their teams and projects.

 What do Project Associates do after they have completed the Fellowship?